Farm Animals Names in Spanish

 Preschoolers can learn about farm animals in many ways.
 They can learn about how they live and what they do.

-Even though farm animals provide us with so much, we can also teach preschoolers about kindness to animals.
+Even though these animals provide us with so much, we can also teach preschoolers about kindness to animals.
 Without providing too much shocking detail, we can also talk about animal cruelty.

-More importantly, farm animals teach children about how they can give us food, clothing, and even community.
+More importantly, animals from farms teach children about how they can give us food, clothing, and even community.
 It can also teach preschoolers the many different places on Earth.

 For instance, cows give us milk, meat, and leather.
 Horses provide us with transportation while hens give us eggs.